 - Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.

 - Do not touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.

 - Be careful not to cut yourself when you are using sharp objects such as a safety razor or fingernail or toenail cutters.

-nelarabine may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
-If any of these side effects occur, do not drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert while you are taking nelarabine .
+Nelarabine may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
+If any of these side effects occur, do not drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert while you are using nelarabine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - Abdominal or stomach pain or cramps